 After a fault acknowledgment, another emergency telegram is transmitted, with the data content (Byte 0 ...7) being set to zero this time.
 This identifies the node's repeated readiness for operation.
-Any further faults are transmitted in a new emergency telegram.
+If a further fault occurs subsequently, it is transmitted in a new emergency telegram.